 The 1972 General Conference established Human Relations Day to promote support for Community Developers, United Methodist Voluntary Services and Police-Community Relations programs.
 In 1989, the Youth Offender Rehabilitation Program replaced the Police-Community Relations Program.
 More than 30 church-based Community Developers work in racial- and ethnic-minority communities in the United States and Puerto Rico (57 percent of the offering).
 A multiracial network of grassroots social-justice organizations related to United Methodist Voluntary Services provides vital outreach (33 percent).
 Christ-centered Youth Offender Rehabilitation projects give teenagers a chance to succeed (10 percent).

 In 1946, One Great Hour of Sharing began as a special effort of the Episcopal Church.
 In 1949, the observance became ecumenical.
 Originally, congregations reserved one special worship hour during the year for people of faith to contribute over and above their regular offerings.
-Today different denominations celebrate One Great Hour of Sharing on various dates, but the cooperative spirit remains.
+The 2016 General Conference approved a name change to UMCOR Sunday, as more descriptive of our church’s purpose for this offering.

 Peace with Justice Sunday